 The APCD Board consists of twelve members; five County Supervisors and one city council representative from each of the seven incorporated cities.
 The Board is the decision-making body for the District and is responsible for adopting rules, setting policies and providing direction on important air quality issues impacting the county.
 Federal and state laws require that APCD achieve clean air standards to protect public health.
 Before it makes decisions that affect local residents and businesses, APCD must consider ideas and comments from the public.
 The opportunity to comment begins in public workshops and ends with a public hearing by the Governing Board where anyone can testify or present written comments.
 Regular APCD Board Meetings are held on the fourth Wednesday of every odd numbered month, with some exceptions.
 Meetings will convene at 9:00 a.m. in the County Board of Supervisors Chambers.

 |Adam Hill||Supervisor||3rd Dist.
 Supervisor|

-Agenda items that involve relatively simple administrative decisions are grouped in what is known as a "consent calendar."
-Board Members and members of the public may comment on any individual item on the consent calendar.
-When discussion is completed, the Board may vote on the consent calendar as a whole.
+Agenda items that involve relatively simple administrative decisions are grouped in what is known as a "consent agenda."
+Board Members and members of the public may comment on any individual item on the consent agenda.
+When discussion is completed, the Board may vote on the consent agenda as a whole.

 The public is very much a part of the Board meeting.
 Public workshops held weeks before the Board meeting give individuals the opportunity to learn about proposed rules and major policies.
 Written reports on rules or policies are available before Board meetings.
 Anyone can testify on any item pending before the Board, but it's best to prepare your testimony in advance.
-You can also bring up new issues during the open comment session at the end of every Board meeting.
+You can also bring up new issues during the open public comment session immediately following the consent agenda.

 Contact us for more information on this topic.